kunalkotkar10/LifeSavAR/README.md

 ---

 LifeSavAR is more than just an app; it's a potential life-saver in your pocket, designed to assist anyone, anywhere, in a medical emergency.
 Join us in making first aid more accessible and effective.
-In order to test the apps on your own devices, please contact me for the unitypackage and/or the apk file!